TheLastSultan/TwitchPlaysMyNintentdoSwitch/README.md

 # Random Twitchers Play Random Games From my Nintendo Switch

 ### How This Works
+1) Visit https://www.twitch.tv/randomtwitchersplay and login if you need
+2) Type '!join' in chat to be placed in the queue

 You enter the Twitch stream, and wait in line.
 When you're up, a low-latency video connection of my Switch is streamed to your browser at an undisclosed URL.
 You can use a USB controller or your  keyboard to directly control my Nintendo Switch for a few minutes!